defold/defold.github.io/manuals/getting-help.md

 ---
+brief: This manual describes how to get help if you run into a problem while using Defold.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Getting help","Report a problem on the forum","Required information","Sharing code","Report a problem from the editor","Discuss a problem on Discord","Log files"]
 title: How to get help
-brief: This manual describes how to get help if you run into a problem while using Defold.
+toc: '["Getting help","Report a problem on the forum","Required information","Sharing
+  code","Report a problem from the editor","Discuss a problem on Discord","Log files"]'
 ---

 # Getting help